GerbilSoft/ortin/README.md

 * Set AV mode on all IS-NITRO-EMULATOR systems, including those that don't have the Video option enabled.
 * Load a Nintendo DS ROM image.
 Both encrypted and decrypted ROM images are supported.
-(Decrypted ROM images will be re-encrypted on the fly.)
+(Decrypted ROM images are re-encrypted on the fly.)
 * Boot Game Boy Advance cartridges by enabling Slot 2 and resetting the system.